Scott Tolzien

-Scott Jeffery Tolzien (born September 4, 1987) is a former American football quarterback and coach who is the quarterbacks coach for the Dallas Cowboys of the National Football League (NFL).
-He played college football at Wisconsin.
+Scott Jeffery Tolzien (born September 4, 1987) is an American former professional football quarterback and coach who currently serves the quarterbacks coach for the New Orleans Saints of the National Football League (NFL).
+He played college football for the Wisconsin Badgers.
 He was signed by the San Diego Chargers as an undrafted free agent in 2011.
-He has also played for the San Francisco 49ers, Green Bay Packers and Indianapolis Colts.
+He was also a member of the San Francisco 49ers, Green Bay Packers, and Indianapolis Colts.

-High school career
+Early life

 Tolzien was a two-star recruit out of William Fremd High School, located in Palatine, Illinois, a suburb northwest of Chicago.
 He made official visits to the University of Kentucky and the University of Toledo, but he did not attract many offers from major universities.
 He chose to attend the University of Wisconsin–Madison.

 College career

 Tolzien attended and played college football for the University of Wisconsin from 2006–2010.

 2006 season

 As a true freshman at Wisconsin in 2006, Tolzien was redshirted and did not play.